Universal K-matrices for quantum Kac-Moody algebras: Cylindrical bialgebras

-It is clear that, relying on the Tannakian formalism, any algebraic structure on $H$ is automatically translated into a \emph{categorical} structure on $\Rep(H)$.
-For example, the existence of a bialgebra structure on $H$ yields a tensor product on $\Rep(H)$, while an R--matrix makes it into a braided monoidal category.
-Similarly, every algebraic structure described in Sections \ref{ss:qt-hopf}--\ref{ss:cylindrical-bialg} admits an obvious categorical counterpart (\eg {\em tensor categories with a cylinder twists} or, more generally, {\em braided module categories}, cf.\ \cite{tD98, Ko20} and references therein).
+\begin{remark} Every algebraic structure described in Section \ref{s:alm-cyl} admits a categorical counterpart (\eg {\em tensor categories with a cylinder twists} or, more generally, {\em braided module categories}, cf.\ \cite{tD98, Ko20} and references therein).
 We will avoid to describe such categorical structures in details.
-Instead, in the following, we will opt for the approach described in the previous paragraph.
-We shall fix a monoidal subcategory of representations $\mcC$ and consider distinguished operators in the corresponding completion $H^{\mcC}$.
-As mentioned earlier, it is worth {noting} that $H^{\mcC}$ in general is not a bialgebra, but rather a \emph{cosimplicial} algebra.\\
+Instead, we shall fix a monoidal subcategory of representations $\mcC$ and consider distinguished operators in the corresponding completion $H^{\mcC}$.
+It is worth {noting} that $H^{\mcC}$ in general is not a bialgebra, but rather a \emph{cosimplicial} algebra, see e.g. \cite[Sec.~8.8]{ATL19b}. \rmkend \end{remark}